epu-ntua/sphinx-attack-simulator/README.md

 *  Create new virtual environment (File -> Settings -> Project -> Project Intepreter => icon -> Add local -> ok)
 *  Install requirements from requirements.txt (Go to requirements.txt -> Press install on pop up)

-Current Database used is Sqlite but it isn't included in github due to size In fresh installs always recreate database
+Current Database used is Sqlite but it isn't included in github due to size so in fresh installs always recreate database
-#Running Risk Assessment Module
+#Running the ABS module
 `flask db migrate` (Shouldn't be needed)
 `flask db upgrade` (Necessary to recreate db)
 `flask run`